alexgaarciia/alexgaarciia.github.io/content/authors/admin/_index.md

     date_start: 2025-02-28
     date_end: ''
     summary: |
-      - Helped pioneer internal adoption of AI as one of the company’s first LLM engineers, designing prompt strategies and deploying LLM agents in production environments.
+      - Helped pioneer internal adoption of AI as one of the company’s first LLM engineers, designing prompt strategies and deploying LLM agents in production environments
   - position: IT&D Business Partner Intern
     company_name: Repsol
     company_url: ''